Gabe Vincent NBA Playoffs Player Props: Heat vs. Knicks

 Gabe Vincent Insights vs. the Knicks

+- Vincent is averaging 5.1 three-point field goal attempts per game this season, which is 12.3% of his team's attempts from beyond the arc.

+- Vincent's Heat average 99.2 possessions per game, which ranks 29th among NBA teams, while the Knicks are one of the league's slowest with 101 possessions per contest.

-- On defense, the Knicks have allowed 113.1 points per game, which is 12th-best in the league.
+- Conceding 113.1 points per contest, the Knicks are the 12th-ranked team in the league defensively.

-- On the boards, the Knicks have given up 42 rebounds per contest, which puts them seventh in the NBA.
+- The Knicks are the seventh-ranked team in the NBA, giving up 42 rebounds per game.

-- Conceding 25.1 assists per game, the Knicks are the 13th-ranked team in the league.
+- Looking at assists, the Knicks are 13th in the league, giving up 25.1 per contest.

-- Allowing 13 made 3-pointers per contest, the Knicks are the 25th-ranked squad in the NBA.
+- Conceding 13 made 3-pointers per game, the Knicks are the 25th-ranked squad in the NBA.

 Gabe Vincent vs. the Knicks